 The following year Granddad (Ernest) won the English National Trial, and Dad (Thurwell) and Uncle Ashton both qualified and ran at Aire that year, a family affair.

 Willis White, the Great Grandson of Jack and Sarah, is the longest serving living member of the Association followed by myself.
 Ollerenshaws, Farnsworths, Elliots were all competitors and members.

 Local dignitaries have always been invited to be President giving them an opportunity to entertain their friends and guests to “A Day on the Moors”, the title on the programmes since the first.

-Chairman have always been elected to stand for a three year term the two most recent being Anthony Priestley and Mark Priestley who hands over this year.
+Chairman has always been elected to stand for a three-year term the two most recent being Anthony Priestley and Mark Priestley who hands over this year.

 During the whole existence of the association there have been seven Secretaries all men until we acquired Sheila whose Mother was Muriel Ollerenshaw from North Lees Hall and has served admirably for 17 years.